positive-vibezz1/ligh_wave/README.md

 # ligh_wave

 ### what is it
-to simple programs in which tkinter uses the microphone to make "a light show" and show u how loud the music is(not calibrated, do not use for proffesional use) both programs are multithreaded. the program needs to be optimezed to react quicker to the sound.
+two simple programs in which tkinter uses the microphone to make "a light show" and show u how loud the music is(not calibrated, do not use for proffesional use) both programs are multithreaded. the program needs to be optimezed to react quicker to the sound.

 #### first program